Things to look forward to in Hertfordshire in 2020

 100 years of Welwyn Garden City

 With the first house being occupied shortly before Christmas in 1920, Welwyn Garden City is 100 years old in 2020.
 Being the second garden city in England, the town was designed for healthy living and this is what the programme of events planned for the year is aiming to do.
 Kicking things off in January is the Centenary Year Launch where the town will be lit with illuminations, continuing through 2020 with events such as the launch of the Centenary Walk which takes in the whole town and attractions such as Tewin Bury Farm and Brocket Hall.
+Make sure you check out the year-long "By Wisdom and Design" exhibition at Mill Green Museum, exploring the relationship between design and Welwyn Garden City.
 However, every month has a string of events happening so be sure to check the calendar!

 The Alban Pilgrimage